 - You can expect restrictions on certain medication or products:

 You can expect the use of drugs and alcohol prohibited strictly.
-Many sober living homes prohibit the use of certain products that may contain even the slightest amount of alcohol or drugs into them like mouthwashes with alcohol.
+Many luxury sober living homes prohibit the use of certain products that may contain even the slightest amount of alcohol or drugs into them as mouthwashes with alcohol.
 Also, these facilities do not allow residents to take their medication on their own.
 Instead, the medications are generally dispensed by a staff member or an assigned nurse.

 - You can expect restriction on your visitors: